Beerooke31/CupcakeSmash2025/content/step_10/_index.md

 ## Style it baby

 If you already understand a little HTML & CSS, you can add some of your own styling, or even a tagline with your name to your game so that everyone who sees it knows who the creator was!
-You could also add some additional animation to the 'smash' (clicking on the diamond) with some kind of explosion or graphic.
+You could also add some additional animation to the 'smash' (clicking on the cupcake) with some kind of explosion or graphic.

 ## Next Level